 builds with a recent k6 version

 Ideally, the extension should build with the latest release.
 But, it must build with a version of k6 that is no more than three releases old.
 For example, if latest version of k6 is v0.100, the extension must build with at least version v0.98.
+Be sure to also match the version of Go as determined by the version of k6.

 Some extensions may be very specific, where others are more general.
 Multiple extensions may even be created for the same product with different levels of support based upon version.
 By adhering to typical naming conventions, your extension name can remove some doubts as to what is supported.